-1. In a suit for termination of the parent-child relationship or a suit affecting the parent-child relationship filed by a governmental entity for managing conservatorship, the judgment must state the specific grounds for termination or for appointment of the managing conservator.
-[Same as the current rule.]

-2. The following provisions apply in a suit filed by a governmental entity that seeks the termination of the parent-child relationship or appointment of the entity as a child's conservator.
-The attorney ad litem will continue the representation for appellate proceedings unless the judgment contains one of the following express statements:

-i.
-The parent or alleged father failed to appear after service under Texas Rule of Civil Procedure 106(a); or ii.
-The attorney ad litem appointed for the parent or alleged father was unable despite diligent efforts to locate the parent or alleged father; or iii.
-After being located by the attorney ad litem, the parent or alleged father failed to appear at the trial on the merits; or iv.
+- 1. In a suit for termination of the parent-child relationship or a suit affecting the parent-child relationship filed by a governmental entity for managing conservatorship, the judgment must state the specific grounds for termination or for appointment of the managing conservator.
+[Same as the current rule.] - 2.
+The following provisions apply in a suit filed by a governmental entity that seeks the termination of the parent-child relationship or appointment of the entity as a child's conservator.
+The attorney ad litem will continue the representation for appellate proceedings unless the judgment contains one of the following express statements: - a.
+The attorney ad litem is replaced by another attorney who will continue the representation for appellate proceedings; or - b.
+The attorney ad litem is discharged without continuing the representation for appellate proceedings based upon a finding of good cause.
+For purposes of this subpart, "good cause" means the following: - i.
+The parent or alleged father failed to appear after service under Texas Rule of Civil Procedure 106(a); or - ii.
+The attorney ad litem appointed for the parent or alleged father was unable despite diligent efforts to locate the parent or alleged father; or - iii.
+After being located by the attorney ad litem, the parent or alleged father failed to appear at the trial on the merits; or - iv.
 After being located by the attorney ad litem, the parent or alleged father never expressed to the attorney ad litem a desire to exercise the right to appeal the judgment to the court of appeals or to the Supreme Court of Texas.